-Introduction
+1. Introduction

 The main issues in environmental pollution nowadays have shifted to air pollution due to the increasing trend of polluted ambient air worldwide.
-Ambient air pollution affects developed countries in America and Europe more due to urbanization and industrialization compared to developing countries in Asia and Africa (World Health Organisation, 2016).
+Ambient air pollution affects developed countries in America and Europe more due to urbanization and industrialization compared to developing countries in Asia and Africa [1].
 Moreover, air pollution has been shown to affect human health, agriculture, material and the environment significantly.
-Air pollution has been found to cause numerous human diseases and even death in some cases (Goudarzi et al., 2015).
+Air pollution has been found to cause numerous human diseases and even death in some cases [2].

-The O_3 pollutant is formed by inducing the emission of nitrogen dioxide (NO2) and volatile organic compounds (VOCs) in the presence of solar radiation (sunlight) (Ghazali et al., 2010).
-According to Kim et al.(2015), the air pollutant which is most dangerous to human health is particulate matter followed by O_3 .
-Particulate matter and O_3 have resulted in deaths of 2.1 million and 0.47 million people, respectively.
+The O3 pollutant is formed by inducing the emission of nitrogen dioxide (NO2) and volatile organic compounds (VOCs) in the presence of solar radiation (sunlight) [3].
+According to Kim et al. [4], the air pollutant which is most dangerous to human health is particulate matter followed by O3.
+Particulate matter and O3 have resulted in deaths of 2.1 million and 0.47 million people, respectively.
 In the past decade, PM10 was reported as a significant pollutant in air quality studies.
-For example, studies on PM{10} profiles associated with human health were conducted in Iran (Maleki et al., 2016).
-The forecasting of PM{10} concentrations was also done in Malaysia using several statistical methods in order to predict future PM{10} concentrations (UI-Saufie et al.,2012; Sansuddin et al., 2011).
-Compared to PM{10} , O3 receives substantial concern worldwide due to significant deleterious effects to human health.
+For example, studies on PM10 profiles associated with human health were conducted in Iran [5].
+The forecasting of $PM{10}$ concentrations was also done in Malaysia using several statistical methods in order to predict future $PM{10}$ concentrations [6-7].
+Compared to $PM{10}$ , O3 receives substantial concern worldwide due to significant deleterious effects to human health.